signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 This also means that people forget things that they talked about from time to time and this is normal.
-The brain does a regular clean-up job when we sleep deleting the less important stuff while stashing the more imp stuff (watch Inside Out).
+The brain does a regular clean-up job when we sleep deleting the less important stuff while stashing the more important stuff (watch Inside Out).
 For me personally I tend to remember some weird details and whatnot.

 Initially this used to be very annoying but over time I realized that